| Fighting To WinThe Ontario Coalition Against Poverty

 school and college students and potentially any other person or group

+who is being victimized by the capitalist system.
 A summary of the group's mission says that: "Everyone in society

 deserves to be treated with respect.
 Native people must have their